sleevi/cabforum-docs/docs/SMCWG-charter.md

 The primary deliverable of the SMCWG is set forth in the Scope section, and shall include a Draft Guideline be named the "Baseline Requirements for S/MIME Certificates".

-Following the adoption of such a Draft Guideline, the SMCWG MAY produce additional Draft Guidelines to address secondary deliverables and to continue the ongoing work in supporting the primary deliverables set forth in the scope.

 ### 8. Primary Means of Communication